-With Bing the beam to be tested is put on two elastic supports so that the propagation of vibration is as free as possible.
+With BING the beam to be tested is put on two elastic supports so that the propagation of vibration is as free as possible.
 An excitation pulse is then applied to one end.
-At the other end, a microphone (or any other motion sensor) records the vibrations and transmits them via an anti-aliasing filter (low-pass) to the PicoScope 3224.
-Bing uses the spectrum analysis capabilities of the PicoScope to interpret the information in the frequency domain and calculate the mechanical properties of the beam.
-Badda bing, badda boom — Bing software has turned a complex and time-consuming task into a simple task for your PicoScope.
+At the other end, a microphone (or any other motion sensor) records the vibrations and transmits them through an anti-aliasing lowpass filter to the PicoScope 3224.
+BING uses the spectrum analysis capabilities of the PicoScope to interpret the information in the frequency domain and calculate the mechanical properties of the beam.
+Badda bing, badda boom — BING software has turned a complex and time-consuming task into a simple task for your PicoScope.

 Details of this application were kindly provided by Cirad.